 Terry Gilliam's time-traveling sci-fi thriller was inspired by the 1962 short film La Jetée by Chris Marker.

-12 Monkeys follows the back-and-forth journey of James Cole between time periods: a dystopian future in 2035 and "present day" 1996 (which was true at the time the film was released).
+12 Monkeys follows the back-and-forth journey of James Cole (played by Bruce Willis) between time periods: a dystopian future in 2035 and "present day" 1996 (which was true at the time the film was released).

 The future is ravaged by a deadly virus that forces humanity underground, so Cole is sent back to 1996 to investigate the cause of the outbreak—but he's accidentally sent back to 1990 and incarcerated in a mental hospital.